-As per selected webpages from non-profit Credit Counselling organizations, banks (holders of credit cards, lines of credit, personal loans) and other creditors provide 70% of their funding.
-So, although various Credit Counselling organizations claim to be non-profit, are they non-biased?
+As per the webpage of the Credit Counselling Society, banks (holders of credit cards, lines of credit, personal loans) and other creditors provide 70% of their funding.
+So, although the Credit Counselling Society is non-profit, are they non-biased?

-Various Credit Counselling organizations also advertise that they provide services “for free”.
-However, in filed annual reports it is documented that 23% of funding comes from clients.
-Based on this information, it seems to stretch credability to claim they are free.
+The Credit Counselling Society also advertises that they provide services “for free”.
+However, in their annual report they show that 23% of their funding comes from clients.
+Based on this information, it seems to stretch creditability to claim they are free.
 Therefore, if you decide to use credit counselling, I would ask if they are adding any type of fee into your consolidated monthly payment.

 Summing it all up: My Opinion As A Debt Reduction Specialist!

-First, 70% of Non-Profit Credit Counselling Organization’s funding is provided by your creditors.
+First, 70% of the Credit Counselling Society’s funding is provided by your creditors.
 Remember, their Debt Management Plan is a strategy to pay creditors back in full.
 That is their plan – they only have one!
 This plan doesn’t usually reduce interest rates to 0% nor does it reduce the total amount of debt owning.
 And your credit score is seriously affected, regardless.

-Second, 23% of their funding comes from clients as per published annual reports.
+Second, 23% of their funding comes from clients as per their published annual report.
 Therefore, it is my opinion that they are not free.

 Credit Counselling can be very helpful but isn’t the best solution for everyone.